1jour1vin

 RVF - La Revue du Vin de France / Guide des Meilleurs Vins de France

-Rated estate (2024 guide) 1*Star (Up-and-coming stars or quality winemakers producing wines of a high standard—you won’t be disappointed when tasting the wines from these estates)
+Rated estate (2024 guide) 1*Star (Up-and-coming stars or quality winemakers producing wines of a high standard—you won’t be disappointed when you taste the wines from these estates)

 About the estate:

 Thierry Michon, supported by his sons, Antoine and Mickaël, runs the only winery of international stature in the Vendée region.
 On the little-known terroir of Brem, he owns vineyards cultivated entirely using biodynamic methods, though yields have unfortunately been low in recent years.
-Influenced by the ocean, the vineyard produces whites made from Chenin and Chardonnay (yellow stone fruits with a salty finish), and reds made from long-aged Pinot Noir (Jacques, La Grande Pièce), as well as Gamay, Négrette, and Cabernet Franc.
+Influenced by the ocean, the vineyard produces white wines made from Chenin and Chardonnay (yellow stone fruits with a briny finish), and reds made from long-aged Pinot Noir (Jacques, La Grande Pièce), as well as Gamay, Négrette, and Cabernet Franc.
 We are enthusiastic about these finely crafted, briny whites, but we have reservations about the reds, which are harshly structured by very advanced ripeness and heavy extraction.
-The wines are now classified as Vin de France because the Fiefs Vendéens regulations prohibit lieu-dit and single-varietal cuvées.
+The wines are now classified as Vin de France because the Fiefs Vendéens specifications prohibit lieu-dit and single-varietal cuvées.
 How sad to see this appellation fail to recognize its leading producer!

 Customer rating